- FRITZ!Box 7590

 - Position the wireless router so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.

 - Place the wireless router as high in the room as possible, for example on a shelf.

 - Place the wireless router so that there are as few obstacles as possible between it and other wireless devices.
-Especially metallic objects or objects containing water, for example radiators, refrigerators, or even houseplants, significantly reduce the quality of the wireless signal.
+Especially metallic objects or objects containing water, such as radiators, refrigerators, or even houseplants, significantly reduce the quality of the Wi-Fi signal.